Srikarmk/100-days-of-code-Srikar/README.md

 ✅ Started JS certification from freeCodeCamp.

 Was brainstorming about things to do and spent the day watching Stranger Things aswell !

+## Day 46 of #100DaysOfCode

+✅ Worked with PokeApi and made a pokedex program using python.
+✅ Worked with Starwars API aswell to experiment with API's.
+✅ Continued the JS certification from freeCodeCamp.